DefElement/defelement.com/pages/index.md

 an element to DefElement [here](contributing.md).

-The functional information and examples on the element pages are generated using [symfem](https://github.com/mscroggs/symfem), a symbolic finite element definition library.
+The functional information and examples on the element pages are generated using [Symfem](https://github.com/mscroggs/symfem), a symbolic finite element definition library.
-Before adding an element to DefElement, it should first be implemented in symfem.
+Before adding an element to DefElement, it should first be implemented in Symfem.